pedrofneves/Getting-and--Cleaning--Data-Assignment/CodeBook.md

 ##Variables

+The "workDirectory" is a variable that should be defined before running the script.

-The resultData contains the average of each variable listed below grouped by "activity" and "subject".
+The "resultData" contains the average of each variable listed below grouped by "activity" and "subject".

 The "activity" is a factor containing the values as defined in "activity_labels.txt" file.

 The "subject" is a numeric integer representing the groups.

 * tBodyAcc-mean()-X
 * tBodyAcc-std()-X